The engineering office Merschbrock designs, develops and markets sterilization systems and monitoring equipment for these systems.

 More realized air sterilization systems by the engineering firm Merschbrock are the sterilization of:

-For the disinfection of water from their own wells or the sterilization of "clean process water" the orca GmbH offers pass through reactors.
+For the disinfection of water from their own wells or the sterilization of "clean process water" there are pass through reactors available.

 Stainless steel case with UVC lamp for the sterilization of water.
 The pollution of the quartz tubes is permanently monitored by special electronics.